 - See the parent handbook for a calendar of closings

 $2,500 per year.
-A deposit of $75 is made at the time of registration and then payments are made every-other month from August – April.
+A deposit of $300 is made at the time a program space is accepted (typically in June or July) then payments are made every month from September- April.

 Financial aid: A limited number of program spaces are available at up to 40% off of annual tuition for qualified families.
 Complete the online form HERE in order to apply for financial aid.